xmartlabs/xl-blog/blogs/2020-12-08-key-metrics-for-growing-digital-startups.md

 ---
 title: Key metrics for growing digital startups
 date: 2020-12-15
-excerpt: 'Still not using data and analytics to make informed decisions and make your startup grow?
-Check out this blog post to get some indication on how to get started, understand the most critical metrics, and take advantage of many free solutions out there!'
+excerpt: "Still not using data and analytics to make informed decisions and make your startup grow?
+Check out this blog post to get some indication on how to get started, understand the most critical metrics, and take advantage of many free solutions out there!"
-tags:
-  [
-    digital product development,
-    product metrics,
-    Analytics,
-    A/B testing,
+tags: [digital product development, product metrics, Analytics, A/B testing, Xmartlabs]
-    Xmartlabs,
-  ]
 category: development
 author: robert
 thumbnail: images/key-metrics-for-growing-digital-startups/featured.png